fawqsir/harmony-api/README.md

 ## Settings
 #### Note:
-On some distros, you might get an error when running it:
-`/usr/bin/node: No such file or directory`

-That can probably be fixed by creating a symlink:
-``sudo ln -s `which nodejs` /usr/bin/node``

 Harmony API will run on port `8282` by default.
 Use the `PORT` environment variable to use your own port.